cotixmol/pwc-assessment/README.md

 ### Environment Variables

 Before running the application, copy the example environment file and edit it as needed.
-Due to the nature of the project these variables, **for now**, are not sensitive.
+For now, these variables are not sensitive.

 ```bash
 cp .env.example .env
 ```

 Edit the new `.env` file in the root directory.
-Ensure `DATABASE_URL` matches the `POSTGRES` variables.
+Ensure that `DATABASE_URL` matches the `POSTGRES` variables.
 You can use any user, password, and database name you like.
 Docker will handle database creation for you. 💡

 ```env
 DATABASE_URL=postgresql+asyncpg://usuariopwc:password123@db:5432/pwc_assessment